Jaen - Dev Hari Kaur

 Environment and conservation are often viewed intellectually (answering questions such as: what is that?, how does it function?, why and how should we protect it?), this approach is important but not sufficient to fully reharmonize humanity with nature, since nature is not just about 'whys' and 'hows', it speaks another language with no words, that contains vital information, which we need to listen to.
 It contains an intrinsic intelligence that moves everything, us included of course, so we also need to connect with that part of it, through other lenses, such as contemplation and direct contact with it.

 Some lovers of nature like to contemplate it, sense it and write poems about it, without knowing intellectually much about it.
 This is a very good way to connect or reconnect with nature, and learn through its wordless language.
 Although, adding an intellectual knowledge can help to understand nature in order to readjust our actions and have a more sustainable relationship with it.
-In addition, the love we might have for it has no sense if we have no love for ourselves, the mirror has to be equal on both sides since we are one with nature, if this is not the case, healing might be needed as well.
+In addition, the love we might have for it has no sense if we have no love for ourselves, the mirror has to be equal on both sides, if this is not the case, healing might be needed as well.

 Many are those who are physically in contact with nature, who love to put their hands in the earth, cultivate it, swim in its waters, play with the waves, climb the mountains, among many other outdoor activities.
 By doing so, another language might also be silently spoken, unveiling nature's power, making us feel closely linked to it.
 Then, our being remembers its own power, which is not separate from nature's.
 An even greater dimension can be reached by adding to this an intellectual understanding of the physics, biology, and other concepts behind it.
 Taking breaks to silently contemplate nature is a common outdoor instict, while healing the self will just increase the love for it inside-out.

-Some are more interested in their own being, finding alternative ways of healing it and feel good.
-This is very important, but if on the other hand, they trash the planet, the inward work has no outward aligned reflection.
+Some are more interested in their own being, finding alternative ways of healing it and feeling good.
+This is very important, but if on the other hand, they trash the planet by the lifestyle or unconscious habits they have, the inward work has no outward aligned reflection.
 All the pollution, trashing, fear, war, unhealthy power, unrespectful economy, to mention a few, is the reflection of our inner state as individuals, which creates this collective insanity.
 Helling ourselves (mentally, energetically and physically) is necessary in order to heal the collective world.
 Merging this process with the previous points (intellectual learning, contemplation and contact with nature) may accelerate both, the individual healing and its harmonization with nature .